radoslawsmoronski/CMDGameEngine/README.md

 CMDGameEngine is a simple console game engine written in C# on .NET 8.0 platform.
 It consists of three main components: GameObjects, GameMenu, and GameScreen, allowing you to create interactive console games.

-## Installation
+## Installation CMDGameEngine library

-To use CMDGameEngine, simply add the provided DLL file to your project.
-No additional installations or configurations are required.
+.net cli
+> dotnet add package CMDGameEngine --version 1.0.0

 ## Using the Engine